Arnab-Developer/ApiHealthCheck/README.md

 Background task application with .NET (with DI, logging, configuration) to check api health.

+To write tasks which runs in background, I always used Windows Task Scheduler or Windows Service.
+But ASP.NET Core is now more cross platform and these solutions are only for Windows.
+So recently I found a more cross platform solution which is ASP.NET Core background tasks.

+[Implement background tasks in microservices with IHostedService and the BackgroundService class | Microsoft Docs]: https://docs.microsoft.com/en-us/dotnet/architecture/microservices/multi-container-microservice-net-applications/background-tasks-with-ihostedservice

+For hosting I have below options:

+* I can use a VM and deploy my app as a self contained application in a folder.
+Run the exe file in it.
+* I can use a VM and install .NET 5 runtime just to run a console application.
+Deploy my application in a folder.
+I can open a terminal and use dotnet myapp.dll to run it.
+* I can put the app in a container and deploy in azure container instance or app service or kubernetes.
+I can put the container image in Docker Hub or Azure Container registry.

 ## Solution structure

 * Core functionality to check api health in class lib.